Comfortable House On Sea Loch Sunart With Stunning Views, private mooring.

 Entrance hall with coat hangers.
 Main hall off which lead all the main rooms.

 Towels and linen included.
 House cleaned once per week by caretaker who lives two minutes away.

-Dishwasher, Fridge, Fridge/Freezer, Hob/Stove, Iron, Oven, Tumble Dryer, Washing Machine.
+Dishwasher, Fridge, Fridge/Freezer, Hob/Stove, Iron, Microwave, Oven, Tumble Dryer, Washing Machine.

 Central Heating, Internet Access, Satellite, Telephone.

 We have had wheelchair bound guests but there are steps up to both external doors and up from the hall to the sitting room.
 The rest of the house is all on one level.